Xe/withinbot/6E/The_Source.homebrewery.md

 \page

 <div class='pageNumber auto'></div>

+TODO(Xe): Table of Contents

+\page

+<div class='pageNumber auto'></div>
 <div class='footnote'>BASICS</div>

-# The Source
+# Basics

 Welcome, traveler, to The Source.
 The worlds here are perilous and full of danger, but also full of promise and adventure!
 In The Source, we prioritize a few ground rules in order to ensure that everyone has as much fun as possible as well as the best adventure they can.

-This document will also contain erratta that have come up during 6E games so things can be somewhat consistent in the future.
+This document will also contain erratta that have come up during games so things can be somewhat consistent in the future.

 ## Ground Rules